wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

    with cause.
 When a registration is rejected with cause, it can be resubmitted if the concerns listed in the cause are addressed.

-   Decisions made by the designated expert can be appealed to the IESG Applications Area Director, then to the IESG.
-They follow the normal appeals procedure for IESG decisions.
+   Decisions made by the designated expert can be appealed to an Applications and Real Time (ART) Area Director, then to the IESG.
+   The normal appeals procedure described in {{!BCP9}} is to be followed.

    Once the registration procedure concludes successfully, IANA creates or modifies the corresponding record in the WHIP Protocol Extension registry.